seanzhangkx8/INFO-5940/README.md

 ## Setup Instruction

-1. The provided poetry.lock does not work as intended, so we need to re-build the poetry.lock manully sometimes.
+The provided poetry.lock does not work as intended, plus I added PyPDF2 as dependency package for handling PDFs so we need to re-build the poetry.lock manully sometimes.

 ```
 rm poetry.lock